-1. 2.
-Energy Phase Swing and Stem Phase starts from upright seat backward starts when the body loses contact with Horse and the hands are the only point of contact 3.
-Lowering Phase starts after the point of maximum elevation 4.
-Landing Phase starts when touching the Horse with a leg 5.
+2. Swing and Stem Phase starts when the body loses contact with Horse and the hands are the only

+- point of contact - Lowering Phase starts after the point of maximum elevation - 4.
+Landing Phase starts when touching the Horse with a leg - 5.
 Dismount to the inside starts in seat backward and ends with landing on the ground swings up (to the point of maximum elevation) with a leg movement according to picture 2 of the Scissors backward, where the upper body is above the horizontal, the arms are fully extended.